llamakyle/yori-leftshelf/docs/source/Kitchen Cell.rst

 Left Shelf
 ----------

-The left shelf houses the majority of the modified kitchen appliances including the :ref:'Salamander Broiler' (for high temperature short duration cooking), the :ref:'Convection Oven' (for general baking operations), the :ref:'Pasta Cooker' (for boiling water, cooking and steaming), and the :ref:'Deep Fryer' (for frying).
+The left shelf houses the majority of the modified kitchen appliances including the :ref:'Salamander-Broiler' (for high temperature short duration cooking), the :ref:'Convection-Oven' (for general baking operations), the :ref:'Pasta-Cooker' (for boiling water, cooking and steaming), and the :ref:'Deep-Fryer' (for frying).

-.. _Salamander Broiler:
+.. _Salamander-Broiler:
 Salamander Broiler
 ^^^^^^^^^^^^^^^^^^
 **Key Frames:**